BakkerGames/Castlequest_GRIF/README.md

 You can save a log of the game using the "-o/--output <filename>" parameter.
 It will overwrite any existing file.

 You can make a text documents of commands to be entered and include it with the "-i/--input <filename>" parameter.
 It will run all the commands listed, and then switch back to player input.
-This only really works with "value.norandom" being "true".
-There are two files in the "Walkthrough" directory with such commands.
+This only really works with "value.norandom" set to "true".
+There are two files in the "Walkthrough" directory with such lists of commands.

 You can make modifications to the game without changing the "Castlequest.grif" file by using the "-m/--mod <filename/directory>" command line parameter.
 It will load an additional GRIF file or directory of files after the base file is loaded and overwrite any duplicate keys with new values.
 You can have as many "-m/--mod" parameters as you want.
 These are great for making tiny modifications to the game such as "value.norandom" or "value.debug", or the "corrections.grif" file.
 Or localization to another language...